xp-forge/assert/README.md

 }
 ```

 Running this test will yield one succeeded and one failed test.
 The difference to regular unittest messages is the more readable format.

-In the above case, we wrapped the chain in an `All::of()` call which will yield *all* failed assertions, not just the first one.
+On top of that, this library's assertions are also more flexible: As seen in the above case, we wrapped the chain in an `All::of()` call which will yield *all* failed assertions, not just the first one.

 ```sh
 $ unittest ExampleTest.class.php